Aleberello/iliad-tt/README.md

 * Make library (optional)

 ### Configuration
+A lightweight containerization is provided to develope and execute the entire project, using Docker Compose.
 The project is configured so that the Django server container is started only after the correct start of the database container.
 At each start, the database migration and static collect operations are also performed (refer to the `entrypoint.sh` file for further details).
+All the packages dependencies required can be finded in the `requirements.txt` file.

 Note: For the purposes of the project, a production setup for deployment is not provided, but only the internal Django development server is used.
 To this end, it is necessary to extend the configuration to include WSGI and NGINX, as well as separate management of environment variables.